 Psychosis Risk Program

-COVID-19 Clinical Services Update: Due to the social distancing precautions required by the COVID-19 pandemic, the psychosis risk program is offering consultation and services by telehealth at this time.
-To make an appointment, please email email@example.com and firstname.lastname@example.org.
+COVID-19 Clinical Services Update: The psychosis risk program is offering consultation and services in-person or via telehealth at this time.
+To make an appointment, please email firstname.lastname@example.org and email@example.com.

-At Mount Sinai’s Psychosis Risk Program, we work with teenagers and young adults who are experiencing changes in their mood and behavior such as odd or unusual thoughts, changes in the way things look or sound, suspiciousness, social withdrawal, and confused thinking.
-At our clinic, you’ll receive state-of-the-art, expert evaluation and patient-centered, evidence-based treatment.
+At Mount Sinai’s Psychosis Risk Program, we work with teenagers and young adults who are experiencing changes in their mood and behavior.
+At our clinic, you’ll receive state-of-the-art, expert evaluation and patient-centered, empirically-supported treatment.